Liquid-Legal-Institute/Legal-Text-Analytics/README.md

 ## Credits
 [Back to Top](#contents)

-See contributors and committers (and many more).
+Many thanks to our [contributors](https://github.com/Liquid-Legal-Institute/Legal-Text-Analytics/graphs/contributors) and many more.

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].